tp-link-extender/revival-archive/pages/revivals/fluxar.md

 clients:
     - 2017
 overview: |
-    Fluxar is an remake of rawblox, a 2014 to 2017 revival with mobile device support.
+    Fluxar is an revival that recreates mid 2017 experience with mobile device supported.
 The website may go down sometimes.
 author: myuser
 ---